cmiles/PointlessWaymarksProject/DevNotes.md

 ## Todos
- - Local HTML Cleanup - especially images...
-Review!
+ - Point Icons
+ - Improve Map Editor
  - For geo types and notes review local file cleanup on delete
- - Is File Content being detected as changing more than intended?
  - Check whole site import - test(s)?
  - Deleted Content Report so it is possible to restore completely deleted
  - Text to Speech - abstract to better control: